Hyundai Kona Electric 65 kWh

 Pricing

-The Hyundai Kona Electric 65 kWh has an estimated On The Road Price (OTR) of £40,000.
+The Hyundai Kona Electric 65 kWh has an On The Road Price (OTR) of £38,595.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.

 Drivetrain and Performance

 The Hyundai Kona Electric 65 kWh is a full electric vehicle (BEV).
 The maximum power of the Hyundai Kona Electric 65 kWh is 160 kW (215 hp).
 The maximum torque is 188 lb-ft.
-The Hyundai Kona Electric 65 kWh is front wheel drive and can accelerate from 0 to 62 miles per hour in an estimated 8.0 seconds.
-The estimated top speed is 104 mph.
+The Hyundai Kona Electric 65 kWh is front wheel drive and can accelerate from 0 to 62 miles per hour in 7.8 seconds.
+The top speed is 106 mph.

 Battery and Charging

 The battery of the Hyundai Kona Electric 65 kWh has an estimated total capacity of 68.5 kWh.
 The usable capacity is 65.4 kWh.
-An estimated range of about 245 miles is achievable on a fully charged battery.
+A range of about 240 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.

 Energy Consumption

-The estimated combined (motorway and city) energy consumption of the Hyundai Kona Electric 65 kWh is about 267 Wh per mile.
-By comparison, this energy consumption is the equivalent of a fuel consumption of 152 mpg in a traditional petrol car.
+The combined (motorway and city) energy consumption of the Hyundai Kona Electric 65 kWh is about 273 Wh per mile.
+By comparison, this energy consumption is the equivalent of a fuel consumption of 148 mpg in a traditional petrol car.

 CO2 Emission